araja4/jenkinsGoogleSheetLogger/README.md

 4. In your Jenkins instance go to the Advanced tab of the Plugin Manager (Jenkins Home->Manage Jenkins->Manage Plugins->Advanced)
 5. Under Upload Plugin browse for the gSheetLogger.hpi from above and click upload
 6. Restart your Jenkins instance.

+## How to use this plugin
+1. Go to a pipeline job or creat a new pipeline job in your Jenkins.
+2. Click on configure (skip this step if you created a new pipeline job).